marcomoretto/command/command/docs/use_cases.rst

 - Sample tab > Script: > soft_sample.py, Execution order: 1
 - Run assignment script

 In order to map properly the probes to genes we need to retrieve the sequences associated to the Affymetrix probe ids for Yeast.
-We’ll use this file downloaded from the Affymetrix Support site.
+We’ll use this file downloaded from the `Affymetrix Support site <http://www.affymetrix.com/support/technical/byproduct.affx?product=yeast>`_.
 We import the annotation in the File assignment section of Experiment files clicking the upload icon on the bottom of the page.

 Now we associate the file to the platform:
 - In Experiment files Section > File Assignment > Select the uploaded  file and on the Assign files dialog: